ruby-processing/simple-live-coding/README.md

 ![drawing from a 6 year old girl](http://i43.tinypic.com/15n8x9v.jpg)

-This drawing was made from a 6 year old girl at the CoderDojo cologne...
+This drawing was made from a 6 year old girl at the CoderDojo cologne (_with Marcel Belledin original_)...

 With "ellipse 50, 50, 80, 80" or "rect/line/fill" you can draw and with mouse dragging change the values.